-You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

-- □ Usually, when you have moved. - □ If you have Medicaid. - □ If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - $\hfill\square$ If we violate our contract with you. - □ If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.

-Note: If you're in a drug management program, you may not be able to change plans.
+- You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (medicare.gov): - Usually, when you have moved - If you have NJ FamilyCare (Medicaid) - If you are eligible for "Extra Help" with paying for your Medicare prescriptions - If we violate our contract with you - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital - If you enroll in the Program of All-inclusive Care for the Elderly (PACE) - Note: If you're in a drug management program, you may not be able to change plans.
 Chapter 5, Section 10 tells you more about drug management programs.